PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ## STATISTICS

-There are 5 indicators displayed:
+An overview of the global activity of the customer service since the beginning with 5 indicators displayed:

 - Total threads
 - Threads pending